Trooper Robert A. Moore, 27, lost his life on July 30, 1941 when his motorcycle collided head-on with an automobile.

 Trooper Moore was passing a vehicle to stop a speeder when he struck an oncoming car.
 He died of his injuries at Syracuse University Hospital without regaining consciousness.

 Trooper Moore joined the Division on July 21, 1936 at Troop "D", Oneida.
 He was stationed at the West Winfield, Pulaski and Fayetteville Stations during his career.

-Trooper Earl R. Wilkinson, 28, died on May 24, 1942 while he was on active duty with the United States Army Air Corps when his bomber crashed in a swamp near Houlton, Maine.
-At the time of his death, Trooper Wilkinson was a Second Lieutenant in the Air Corps.
+Corporal Earl R. Wilkinson, 28, died on May 24, 1942 while he was on active duty with the United States Army Air Corps when his bomber crashed in a swamp near Houlton, Maine.
+At the time of his death, Corporal Wilkinson was a Second Lieutenant in the Air Corps.